pri5m/Learning-log/Intro_into_web_development/ajax/note.md

 - Ask for webpage, construct webpage, run javascrpt goes to server, javascript used to manipulate the dom, puts content on the webpage

-- HTML template loadup, populate server side, server does all the route manipulation
+- HTML template loadup (one off thing), populate server side, server does all the route manipulation

 **Discuss: pros and cons**